Pre-Construction · Laguna Beach · Permit-Approved & Shovel-Ready

 1560 Bluebird Canyon Drive

-The approvals, the architecture, and the planning are already done.
+The plans, the architecture, and the permitting are already done.
 A buyer is purchasing clarity and a defined path to construction.

 The Tokyo House from Bluebird Canyon Drive, stepping up the hillside in warm wood and glass